 You’ll receive the highest standards of care and practices.
 As the only members of the Australian Funeral Directors Association in the Mid West, we’re uniquely educated and trained.

-As your Funeral Directors, Faye, Nikki and the team at Mid West Funerals are dedicated to helping you create a thoughtful funeral.
+As your Funeral Directors, Paige and the team at Mid West Funerals are dedicated to helping you create a thoughtful funeral.
 We give you, family and friends meaning through reflection and acknowledgement.
 We’ll help you through this challenging time by discussing options, ideas and we’ll support you through decisions.